 Patrons whose hearing aids are equipped with telecoils, or T-coils, can use our newly installed hearing loop, which streams high-quality audio directly to hearing aid devices.
 Each type of hearing aid is different, so please consult your audiologist to ask whether your hearing aid has a T-coil and if it is properly activated.

 Hearing loop streaming service is available in most seats in the theater.
-However, in the orchestra section, it is not available in Rows AA, BB, A, and B, or in the center section of Rows R and S. In the balcony, is not available in Row K. Patrons who require hearing assistance in those areas can use ALS receivers and headsets (see below).
+However, in the orchestra section, it is not available in Rows AA, BB, A, and B, or in the center section of Rows R and S. In the balcony, it is not available in Row K. Patrons who require hearing assistance in those areas can use ALS receivers and headsets (see below).

-We are finishing installation in the mezzanine and balcony sections and should be finished this fall.
 If you have questions when purchasing your tickets, please ask a box office representative for assistance.

 ALS Receivers and Headsets

-The Lensic offers receivers and headsetsfor patrons who request them.
+The Lensic offers receivers and headsets for patrons who request them.
 Please speak with a Lensic Ambassador (usher) or someone in the box office upon your arrival and request an ALS device.

-Support for The Hearing Loop
+Support for the Hearing Loop

 The Lensic’s hearing loop was installed in July 2019, with funding generously provided by Loop Santa Fe (a Circle Fund at the Santa Fe Community Foundation) and Audiology Associates.